Community Seed Library

 How Can I Donate Seeds?

 Please fill in a Community Seed Library Donation Form, opens a new window for every kind of seed that you wish to donate and bring the seed in a sealed envelope with the form inside to any branch of Red Deer Public Library.
 Donation forms can also be picked up at any branch of Red Deer Public Library.
-We will be accepting donated seeds from June 21 - December 21, 2023.

 What Types of Seeds Can I Donate?